 Do you hold regular team meetings?
 Something as simple as reviewing active projects, recording the individuals involved, and any technological challenges, risks and/or future goals, could provide underlying evidence that R&D has taken place.

 Ring-fencing costs such as materials required in the early stages of development, mean that you may be able to justify including higher costs in the claim.
 We can work with you to ensure that costs of each classification are recorded under separate ledger codes.
 This will eliminate any need to retrospectively analyse these costs.

 Ensure records or documentary evidence are available and easily accessible.
 Documents such as internal progress reports, invoices, details of patent applications (which are non-qualifying for R&D), grant applications, or material provided to potential investors, can provide strong evidence that R&D has taken place.

 As projects develop, you may find you are making notes on challenges and how they were overcome, information about any major changes to the project aims, or any new uncertainties that have been encountered.
 Material that shows a final product is deliverable in a short timescale may indicate that there was no requirement to resolve a scientific or technological uncertainty.

 HMRC qualify research and development as overcoming technological and scientific uncertainties or challenges; aiming at achieving a technological and scientific advance that couldn’t be easily worked out by a professional in the field.
-In our experience, claims are often overlooked because business owners over-estimate the level of innovation required to claim.

 You can claim R&D tax credits after each financial period (when you submit a corporation tax return) as long as you are creating a new advancement in science or technology.